cscvlab/VoxelReconstruction-NAS/README.md

 Yongdong Huang, Yuanzhan Li, Xulong Cao and Siyu Zhang, Shen Cai∗ , Ting Lu,Yuqi Liu.An Efficient End-to-End 3D Model Reconstruction based on Neural Architecture Search.

-If you find our code or paper useful, please consider citing

 ## Methodology
 we complete the end-to-end network by classifying binary voxels.
 Compared to other signed distance field (SDF) prediction or